sydney-ng/CS32/Projects/README.md

 # Projects
-Description of the following homeworks:
+Description of the following Projects:

 ## Project 1:
 In this project, we work with constructors, which are special member fucntions that initialize instances of a class.
 Destructors do the opposite and will de-initialize